J.B. Speed School of Engineering

 - an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

 All undergraduate Speed School programs demonstrate that these outcomes are attained through an assessment process documented with the Engineering Accreditation Commission (EAC) of ABET.
-The BS CECS degree program is also accredited by the Computing Accreditation Commission (CAC) of ABET.
+The BS CSE degree program is also accredited by the Computing Accreditation Commission (CAC) of ABET.

-- One year (32 semester credit hours or 25 percent of total hours) of an appropriate combination of college-level mathematics and basic sciences (some with experimental experience),
+- a minimum of 30 semester credit hours (or equivalent) of a combination of college-level mathematics and basic sciences with experimental experience appropriate to the program.

-- A general education component that complements the technical content of the curriculum and is consistent with the program educational objectives.
+- a broad education component that complements the technical content of the curriculum and is consistent with the program educational objectives.